benfoley/react-admin-site-template/README.md

 };
 ```

-Paste the config into the `index.js` file.
+Paste the config into the `index.js` file, replacing what's there if using the cloned repository.

 ### Admin Deployment